 For many teens, getting their first job is one step on the path towards adulthood.
-But while getting a job in the teen workforce can teach good life lessons such as responsibility, time management, and independence, it can also lead to failing grades and sleepless nights if not managed correctly.
-If your teen believes that they’re ready for this important next step, here are some tips to help them make the best decision for their situation:
+Getting a job in the teen workforce will teach important life lessons including responsibility, time management, and independence.
+Here are some great tips to ensure they're getting off to a successful start!

 You know your teen.
 Help them decide the job that's right for them, by helping them identify interests, strengths, and skills.
 If your teen has a particular interest, help them find work in that area.
 Your older teens may even want to pursue a particular position to pad a college resume.
 However, it is not necessarily which job they have, but simply having one.
 Hard work and dedication are the most fundamental.

 Ensure your child knows your expectations.
 Succeeding in a job does not mean working the longest hours, becoming employee of the month, or making the most money.
 Having a job also means trying new things, and not being afraid.
 It's important to teach them that no job is beneath them, but rather having no job is beneath them.
 If they work hard and still dislike their job, they've simply learned which kinds of jobs they don't want later in life, and now have the motivation to avoid them.

 Time management and responsibility are key lessons your teen will learn - and learn fast!
 Ensure they have what they need to succeed.
 A job means less time to spend with friends, and less time to study or do homework, but it also means more money and a higher sense of accomplishment.
 These factors are all about balance and choices.
 Help your teen appreciate all the benefits of having a job, while ensuring they do not burn out or lose focus.